mickaelboonen/mickaelboonen/README.md

-### Hi there 👋
+### Hi there 👋, I am Mickael BOONEN

+#### .soft-skills

++ HTML5, CSS3, JavaScript
++ React, Redux, Axios, Bootstrap
++ PHP, node.Js, MySQL

+#### .projects

-- 🔭 I’m currently working on ...
++ 🔭 I’m currently working on :
+  + 'Le Maître du Jeu de Thiercelieux' : an application that allows any player of the game (The Werewolves of Millers Hollow in English) to become the Moderator even though they don't know all of the rules and the subtilities of the game.
+Your only job is to create the experience, the atmosphere and let the application guide you through.
+Created by [Christal Chambost](https://github.com/christal-chambost) and me.
+  + My Portfolio.

-- 🌱 I’m currently learning ...
++ 🌱 I’m currently learning node.Js and Express.Js

 <!--
 **mickaelboonen/mickaelboonen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.